netket/netket/docs/api/operator.md

 ### Permutation operators

-Operators used to represent permutations, mainly needed for the simmetrization machinery described in [simmetries](netket_symmetry_api)
+Operators representing permutations, mainly used to express the lattice symmetries for wavefunction symmetrization in [symmetries](netket_symmetry_api), as described in {doc}`../advanced/symmetry`.

 ```{eval-rst}
 .. autosummary::